-Due to improvement in economy and almost 100% electrification, biomass in domestic use is being gradually replaced by LPG, Induction Stove, Rice Cooker etc. as a result every year there will be a decrease in consumption of biomass etc and an increase in LPG gas, electricity use etc.
+Due to rapid economic growth and 100% electrification, biomass for domestic use is being gradually replaced by LPG, Induction Stove, Rice Cooker etc. as a result every year there will be a decrease in consumption of biomass etc and an increase in LPG gas, electricity use etc.